lue-bird/elm-keysset/README.md

 # `KeysSet`
-> Lookup elements by their unique aspects.
+> look up elements by their unique aspects

 For a `KeysSet` with some elements
 ```elm